Menü

 Funding: what requirements do funders impose in regard to open access?

-The Sherpa Juliet database contains general information on the requirements stipulated by research funding bodies in regard to open access.
+The Open Policy Finder database contains general information on research funders’ requirements in regard to open access.
 Please consult the funding guidelines issued by the individual institutions for more information.
+Failure to comply with the specified requirements may result in sanctions, such as having funds frozen or losing the eligibility to apply for subsequent projects.

-The section provides an overview of the open access requirements stipulated by selected funders.
-If an institution does not appear in this list, that does not imply that it sets no requirements regarding open access publishing.
+The section provides an overview of the OA requirements stipulated by selected funders.
+This list is not exhaustive: even if an institution does not appear here, it may still impose requirements for open access.

 German Federal Ministry of Education and Research (BMBF)